kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

 ### No modifications on zone proxies

 Since ProxyTemplate is a mesh-wide policy, we cannot modify zone proxies.
+Solving this would require duplicating ProxyTemplate policy with global scope.
+This won't be covered by this MADR.

 ### Providing parts of config as a secret